Living with Depression During a Global Pandemic

 A common sign of depression is social withdrawal.
 If you struggle with depression or know someone who does, you may notice that they decline social invitations or just want to be alone.
 This may be because they feel like a burden or have a distorted view of how others perceive them.
 What someone with depression needs is social contact; to feel a sense of security and connection with those they love.

 So how does being forced to remain socially distant from friends and family affect someone living with depression?
 Well, it will likely make their feelings of loneliness, emptiness, and despair worse.
 It is hard for someone with depression to initiate or agree to social activities as it is.
-Now that we are restricted from typical face-to-face activities, it is easy to feel an increased sense of disconnection, therefore increasing depressive symptoms and severity.
+Now that we are restricted from typical face-to-face activities, it is easy to feel an increased sense of disconnection, therefore increasing depressive symptoms.

 DEPRESSION AND HOPELESSNESS